On this page

-When it comes to building a retirement nest egg, most people realise their employer is doing most of the heavy lifting through their regular Superannuation Guarantee (SG) contributions.
+When it comes to building a retirement nest egg, most people realise their employer is doing the bulk of the heavy lifting through their regular Superannuation Guarantee (SG) contributions.

-But that’s not the only way to top up your super account.
+But that’s not the only way to build up your super balance.
 You can also make contributions into your super account from your take-home pay or savings outside the super system.

-If you’re interested in learning more about how to build your retirement savings through personal contributions, check out SuperGuide’s simple guide to non-concessional contributions.
+If you’re interested in learning more about how to boost your retirement savings through personal super contributions, SuperGuide has prepared this simple guide to non-concessional contributions.

 What is a non-concessional super contribution?